1 sub-topics in Ritual & Sacred Instruments

 Show Answer

-Well-made replicas are extremely useful, especially when originals are too fragile to play or survive only in part.
-They help test timbre, response, hand position, and room behavior.
-Originals remain the primary evidence, but replicas often reveal the sounding logic that static display cannot show on its own.
+Well-made replicas are useful when originals are too fragile to play or survive only in part.
+They allow testing of timbre, response, hand position, and room behavior.
+Originals remain the primary evidence, while replicas can reveal acoustic behavior that a static display cannot demonstrate.